DoctorEvidence/dpack/README.md

-# dpack
+# DPack

-dpack is a very compact binary format for serializing data structures, designed for efficient, high-performance serialization/parsing, and optimized for web use.
+DPack is a very compact binary format for serializing data structures, designed for efficient, high-performance serialization/parsing, and optimized for web use.
 For common large data structures in applications, a dpack file is often much smaller than JSON (and much smaller than MsgPack as well), and can be parsed faster than JSON and other formats. dpack leverages structural reuse to reduce size, and uses binary format for performance. dpack has several key features:
 * Uses internal referencing and reuse of structures, properties, values, and objects for remarkably compact serialization and fast parsing.
 * Defined as a valid unicode character string, which allows for single-pass text decoding for faster and simpler decoding (particulary in browser), support across older browsers, and ease of manipulation as a character string.
 It  can also be encoded in UTF-8, UTF-16, or any ASCII compatible encoding.
 * Supports a wide range of types including strings, decimal-based numbers, booleans, objects, arrays, dates, maps, sets, and user-provided classes/types.